mudroljub/alatke/git-aliases.md

 # Handy git aliases

-How to create useful terminal aliases to make your life easier (you can call them whatever you like).
+Create useful terminal aliases to make your life easier (you can call them whatever you like).

 ## Git root
 Create a terminal command that takes you to the git root directory of the project: